Support and train interpersonal oral communication skills with Kialo Edu

 Activities incorporating oral communication provide scope for collaboration as well as individual student development opportunities.
 By asking students to express their understanding and impression of classroom content in their own words, teachers can also gauge students’ grasp of the material.

-Kialo Edu is designed to promote clarity of (reasoned) expression — one of the key features of successful communication.
+Kialo Edu is designed to promote clarity of reasoned expression — one of the key features of successful communication.
 Our discussions lend themselves naturally to developing students’ written precision, but they also complement the development of oral communication skills.

 We’ve put together some ways you can use Kialo Edu discussions to get your students to speak in an informed and confident manner.